-Element Approach to determination Base fees Reviewed annually based on time commitment and responsibility required for Board and Board committee meetings.
-Review takes into account fees paid by comparable financial services organisations.
-Additional fees Additional fees are payable for additional responsibilities such as committee chairmanship or other duties.
-Other items Non-Executive Directors are not eligible to participate in any form of performance pay plans and do not receive pensions or other benefits.
-Travel and subsistence expenses, including between home and Skipton offices, are reimbursed.
+Element Approach to determination Base fees Reviewed annually based on time Board committee meetings.
+Review takes into account fees pa Additional fees Additional fees are payable for ad or other duties.
+Other items Non-Executive Directors are not e and do not receive pensions or ot between home and Skipton office